Psalms 11

 When the foundations of society crumble, the righteous find their security in the Lord rather than in the mountains of self-preservation.

-1 In Yahweh, I take refuge.
-How can you say to my soul, “Flee as a bird to your mountain”?
+1 In the LORD I take refuge.
+How then can you say to me: “Flee like a bird to your mountain!

-2 For, behold, the wicked bend their bows.
-They set their arrows on the strings, that they may shoot in darkness at the upright in heart.
+2 For behold, the wicked bend their bows.
+They set their arrow on the string to shoot from the shadows at the upright in heart.

 Psalms 11:4–7